RCTC Student Beehive – September 11, 2019

 - Friday: Office Spirit Wars – Judging Day!
 Volleyball Game in the Sports Center Performance Court

 Be sure to wear your YELLOWJACKET gear all week for a chance to win prizes!
-RCTC students get in to all sporting events for FREE with Student ID!
-Questions, reach out to Student Life email@example.com?or 507-285-7204.?
+RCTC students get into all sporting events for FREE with Student ID!
+Questions, reach out to Student Life at firstname.lastname@example.org or 507-285-7204.
 Also check out our Homecoming webpage for details on all the events!

 - DARS audits can be viewed through the eServices site.